act-rules/act-rules.github.io/_rules/table-headers-attribute-refer-to-data-cells-a25f45.md

 name: Headers attribute specified on a cell refers to cells in the same table element
 rule_type: atomic
 description: |
-  This rule checks that the headers attribute on a cell refer to other cells in the same `table` element with a semantic role of `columnheader` or `rowheader`.
+  This rule checks that the headers attribute on a cell refer to other cells in the same `table` element.
 accessibility_requirements:
   wcag20:1.3.1: # Info and Relationships (A)
     forConformance: true